aardappel/lobster/docs/source/language_spec.md

 of distinct lambdas needs `::ft`.
 Calling a variable of function type passes exactly the parameters; extra arguments to a function value whose function takes fewer are dropped without being evaluated, fewer is an error.
-A function value passed as a declared function type may not assign to its parameters (error "cannot assign to borrowed argument"). `x()` calls the function value held by `x` only when `x` is a variable (and no function or builtin takes precedence, see Call resolution); calling any other expression (`f()()`, `v[0]()`) is an error.
+A function value may assign to its parameters like any function, also when it is called thru a declared function type (see Borrowing). `x()` calls the function value held by `x` only when `x` is a variable (and no function or builtin takes precedence, see Call resolution); calling any other expression (`f()()`, `v[0]()`) is an error.
 Named functions are not values ("can't use